Sagnac-type neutron displacement-noise-free interferometeric gravitational-wave detector: Method of canceling displacement noise

 Here, we take into account $n_1$ and $n_2$.
 Since the ratio of the magnitudes of the displacement noise caused by C and D in ${\Phi^{\mathrm{dis}'}_1(\omega)}$ and ${\Phi^{\mathrm{dis}'}_2(\omega)}$ is $\sin{\omega T_1} : \sin{\omega T_2}$, they can be eliminated by the following signal processing:

 We can explain the fact that $\Phi_{12}^{\mathrm{dis}}(\omega)$ has no displacement noise from C and D with a phasor diagram as shown in Figure\,\ref{PD_CD}.
+The green and yellow lines represent the displacement noise in $\Phi_1^{\mathrm{dis}}(\omega)$ and $\Phi_2^{\mathrm{dis}}(\omega)$, respectively.
+Since the green and yellow lines (both solid and dashed arrows, which represent the displacement noise due to mirrors $\mathrm{C}_i$ and $\mathrm{D}_i$, respectively) are parallel in the phasor diagram, they can be simultaneously eliminated by subtracting a real coefficient.
 The details of the calculations are as follows:

 Similarly, we can obtain $\Phi^{\mathrm{dis}}_{34}(\omega)$, that has no displacement noise from C and D as